mrhemsing/cook-cards/DEPLOYMENT.md

 # 🚀 Deployment Guide

-This guide will help you deploy your Taste of Time application to various platforms.
+This guide will help you deploy your Mom&apos;s Yums application to various platforms.

 ## 📋 Prerequisites